 The Master of International Journalism degree is a professional journalism degree, multidisciplinary in nature, requiring thirty-six semester hours of course work and an internship.
 No thesis is required.
 A written examination must be successfully completed by the M.I.J. student prior to candidacy, after which the student may begin the international internship.
 Candidacy is determined by the satisfactory completion of the written examination, thirty hours of course work, and reading and spoken proficiency (intermediate level) in at least one language other than English.
-Students may demonstrate this proficiency by completing with a grade of B or better, the 4th semester of study in a foreign language or by passing an examination administered by the Department of Modern Foreign Languages and Literatures.
+Students must demonstrate this proficiency by passing an examination administered by the Department of Modern Foreign Languages and Literatures.
 Students whose native language is not English are exempt from the foreign language requirement.
-Students in the program who do not have bachelor's degrees in journalism will either take nine hours of leveling courses, determined by the department or pass placement examinations meeting department requirements.
+Students in the program who do not have bachelor's degrees in journalism will either take nine hours of leveling courses, determined by the department, or pass placement examinations meeting department requirements.